 There will be a time to be involved in all.the.things, but if you have young children especially – that time is not now.

-Sometimes I think we’re influenced by celebrities and TV personalities who seem to have it all together professionally PLUS the perfect little family and we wonder why we can’t manage to even get to school with socks on everyone’s feet.
+Sometimes I think we’re influenced by celebrities and TV personalities who seem to have it all together professionally PLUS the perfect little family (thanks for setting the bar high, Chip and Joanna 😉 ) .
+Then we wonder why we can’t manage to even get to school with socks on everyone’s feet.

 Don’t compare yourself to other moms, first of all, and be the gatekeeper of what you can and can’t commit to.
-With four kids now, we are pretty limited in our commitments outside of our immediate family.
+Honestly, with four kids now, we are pretty limited in our commitments outside of our immediate family.